Institut-Quantique-UdeS/Presentation-Plateforme-CHP/en/source/aide/faq.rst

 Such errors happen when a program was optimised for a specific class of processors but is being run on an incompatible processor.

-First, check if you really submitted your job to the IQ HPC Platform compute nodes using the ``--partition=c-iq`` option.
-Otherwise, your job will run on the regular MP2 nodes, which have older processors that can be incompatible with code compiled on ``ip09``.

 If you compile your code on ``ip09`` with GCC, use the ``-march=core-avx2`` optimisation option.
 If you use the Intel compilers, the corresponding option is ``-xCORE-AVX2``.
 Do not use ``-march=native`` or ``-xHost``.
 The latter attempt to optimise for the Intel processors on ``ip09``.
-The resulting program can be incompatible with the compute nodes’ AMD processors.
+The resulting program can be incompatible with some compute nodes’ AMD processors.

 My interactive task on ``c-blais`` crashes on startup
 '''''''''''''''''''''''''''''''''''''''''''''''''''''